steffy-lo/Mississauga-Code-Club/deliverable-1/planning.md

 * Performed manually as well as using automated tools like Selenium to see if behavior matches what is expected.
 In both cases, we will develop test cases that reflect expected issues.

 #### Q5: What are the user stories that make up the MVP?
 1. As the parent of a student at MCC, I want to be able to see a list of all courses my child has taken there, in order to track their progress.
 Acceptance Criteria:
-View list of courses my child has completed
+	- View list of courses my child has completed
-Record all courses that a student have taken
+	- Record all courses that a student have taken
-Only be able to see data that is relevant to my child The courses are displayed in a readable format
+	- Only be able to see data that is relevant to my child
+	- The courses are displayed in a readable format

 2. As the parent of a student at MCC, I want to be able to see my child's performance in each of their courses, so I can see if they need assistance.
 Acceptance Criteria:
-Parents can see the child's grades for each course Performance will be viewed and tracked based on each course Only be able to see their data relevant to the child.
+	- Parents can see the child's grades for each course
+	- Performance will be viewed and tracked based on each course
+	- Only be able to see their data relevant to the child.
-Grades are displayed in an organized format
+	- Grades are displayed in an organized format

 3. As the parent of a student at MCC, I want to see a list of recommended courses based on my child’s performance, in order to know what my child should focus on next.
 Acceptance Criteria:
-Parents can see recommended courses
+	- Parents can see recommended courses
-Recommended courses are updated as the child's education progresses Recommended courses are based on performance on specific related courses
+	- Recommended courses are updated as the child's education progresses
+	- Recommended courses are based on performance on specific related courses

 4. As a volunteer at MCC, I want to be able to see the number of volunteer hours I have logged between the span of any two dates in order to keep track of how many volunteer hours I have acquired.
 Acceptance Criteria:
-Only display the number of hours logged between the two requested dates Be able to select any two dates to view
+	- Only display the number of hours logged between the two requested dates
+	- Be able to select any two dates to view
-Hours are viewed between two dates
+	- Hours are viewed between two dates

 5. As a volunteer at MCC, I want to be able to log my attendance to assigned hours, in order for MCC to have a record of my volunteer hours.
 Acceptance Criteria:
     -    Be able to confirm attendance for a specific day
           -    Keep an organized record of logged hours for other staff to review
     -    Only be able to log attendance to assigned hours

 6. As a teacher, I want to be able to view the courses I am teaching, in order to accurately plan course material.
 Acceptance Criteria:
     -    Display only the courses that are currently being taught by the user
           -    Courses are displayed in a readable format
     -    Only courses that are being taught by the user can be viewed

 7. As a teacher, I want to be able to provide feedback to each student in the form of grades and comments, in order to provide parents and students with their performance in the course.
 Acceptance Criteria:
     -    For each student in a course, be able to input grades
           -    For each student in a course, be able to provide feedback
     -    Only be able to insert grades and feedback for students currently being taught
     -    Be able to see a list of students enrolled in the course

 8. As a teacher, I want to be able to provide course recommendations based on courses students have completed, in order to guide students toward further learning.
+Acceptance Criteria:
     -    For each student in a course, be able to provide suggested courses
     -    The suggestions must be sent to the student in a readable format
     -    Only be able to suggest courses for students that completed the course with the teacher